webmachinelearning/webnn-samples/README.md

 2. Navigate to the desired sample directory that you want to explore.
 3. Read the accompanying README.md file for the sample to understand its purpose, requirements, and implementation details.
 4. Follow the instructions provided in the README to set up the necessary dependencies and run the sample.
+5. Keep in mind that WebNN currently supports the CPU backend only on Chrome or Edge browsers, and it requires enabling the experimental web platform features flag (see below).
+Ensure you have this flag enabled in your browser to fully experience WebNN functionality.
-5. Experiment with the code and explore how WebNN can enhance machine learning tasks in the browser, navigating to http://localhost:8080.
+6. Experiment with the code and explore how WebNN can enhance machine learning tasks in the browser, navigating to http://localhost:8080.

-## Requirements
-You will require a compatible browser that supports Web Neural Network API (WebNN) to run the samples in this repository.
-Currently, Chrome and Edge browsers provide support for WebNN.
+### Enabling Experimental Features Flag
+1. In Chrome navigate to `chrome://flags/`. in Edge navigate to `edge://flags/`.
+1. Search for the **#enable-experimental-web-platform-features** flag.
+1. Enable the feature: Toggle the corresponding switch or checkbox to turn it on.
+   **Note:** Enabling experimental features may lead to unexpected behavior, so proceed with caution.
+1. Restart the browser: If prompted, restart your browser after enabling the feature.

 ## Support and Feedback
 If you encounter any issues or have feedback on the WebNN Samples, please open an issue on the repository.
 We appreciate your input and will strive to address any problems as quickly as possible.